Trinidad

-Trinidad (Note: Pronounced /'trɪnᵻdæd/) is the larger, more populous island of the Republic of Trinidad and Tobago, the country.
+Trinidad (Note: Pronounced /'trɪnᵻdæd/) is the largest and most populous island of the Republic of Trinidad and Tobago.
 The island lies 11 km off the northeastern coast of Venezuela and sits on the continental shelf of South America.
 It is the southernmost island in the Caribbean.
 With an area of 4768 km2, it is also the fifth-largest in the Caribbean.

 Name

 The original name for the island in the Arawakan languages was Iëre which meant "Land of the Hummingbird".
 Christopher Columbus renamed it La Isla de la Trinidad ('The Island of the Trinity'), fulfilling a vow he had made before setting out on his third voyage.
 This has since been shortened to Trinidad.
 Indo-Trinidadians called the island चीनीदत्त (Devanagari script), 𑂒𑂲𑂢𑂲𑂠𑂞𑂹𑂞 (Kaithi script), (Perso-Arabic script), Chinidat or Chinidad in Trinidadian Hindustani which translated to the land of sugar.
 The usage of the term goes back to the 19th century when recruiters from India would call the island Chinidat as a way of luring workers into indentureship.
 On Tuesday, 31 July 1498 Columbus sent a sailor to climb up to the main top and sighted a cluster of three peaks, therefore Columbus named the island Trinidad from the three peaks and Columbus's special devotion to the Trinity.